Medical expert of the article

 - low virulence.

-The virus is inactivated at a temperature of 56 ° C, stored for a long time at room temperature, rapidly inactivated by freezing to -20 ° C. Cytomegalovirus infection is weakly susceptible to interferon, not susceptible to antibiotics.
-Three strains of the virus were registered: AD 169, Davis and Kerr.
+The virus is inactivated at a temperature of 56 °C, is preserved for a long time at room temperature, and is quickly inactivated when frozen to -20 °C. Cytomegalovirus infection is weakly sensitive to the action of interferon and is not susceptible to antibiotics.
+Three strains of the virus have been registered: AD 169, Davis, and Kerr.

 Epidemiology of cytomegalovirus infection